-Such mutations could alter pathogenicity and host range determinants (Glasa et al. 2012; Garcia isolate on two fresh market peach cultivars in an orchard over three consecutive years.
+The objective of this study was to monitor and assess the effects of the Ontario PPV-D isolate on two fresh market peach cultivars in an orchard over three consecutive years.
 We also examined early infection on newly planted trees and its impact on production and tree viability.
+The findings will address some of the controversy in the industry regarding the impact of PPV at the farm gate and on tree viability.